chamidudp/To-Do-List-Application/README.md

 ```

 4. Configure Database Connection
-Rename the .env.example file to .env and update the database configuration with your MySQL credentials:
+Rename the .env and update the database configuration with your MySQL credentials:

 env
 ```